Sleeping under a bridge isn’t really as bad as they say it is.

 Learning to do handstands.

-2) Send Emails and Pictures to Long Lost Friends [and Enemies] and Family
+2) Send Emails and Postcards to Long Lost Friends [and Enemies] and Family

 You know how you always wondered what happened to such-and-such…